Rishabh42/CineMatch/assignment/assignement-1/Report.md

 	- Keep track of the project
 	- Manage tasks of the team
 - **Teachers or Professors**
-	- Take note for their classes, organize their course materials
+	- Take notes for their classes, organize their course material
-	- Keep track of their classes and students progress
+	- Keep track of their classes and progress of each student
-	- Share ressources with students
+	- Share resources with students
 - **Compagny**
-	- Create quickly website from documents, for example to share a presentation of a project
+	- Quicky create shareable links from documents, for example to share a presentation of a project
-	- Create documentation (for example a hardware usage tutorial)
+	- Create documentation (for example, a hardware usage tutorial)
-	- Manage projects by sharing between and within the teams the notes, tasks, progress and documents.
+	- Manage projects by sharing notes, tasks, progress and documents amongst team members and with different teams.
 - **Researchers**
 	- Gather data
 	- Organize research notes
 	- Collaborate on research projects
 - **Freelancers**
-	- Keep tracks of the progression of their projects
+	- Keeping track of the progress of their projects
 	- Manage their client projects
 	- Maintain a portfolio
 - **Artists, writer or content creator**
-	- Write down new ideas, write some drafts
+	- Noting new ideas and writing some drafts
-	- Find some inspiration
+	- The ease of use also helps them in not spending much time on the software so they can rather spend time on creative ideas and inspiration
 	- Organize their projects

 ### Other stakeholders: